 - 3 steam generating units: ST1 and ST2 burn natural gas as a primary fuel; ST3 has the capability of burning either coal or natural gas alone as primary fuels, and can burn both in combination

 - 4 gas turbines

 From reducing fuel costs to implementing new efficiencies, we are positioning Arizona G&T Cooperatives to become even more competitive.
-At the same time, we maintain our strong commitment to reliability and safety.
+At the same time, we maintain our strong commitment to the environment, reliability and safety.

 Fast Facts About Steam Units 2 and 3

 - 3.4 million feet of electric cable, equal to 644 miles

 - 43,394 cubic yards of concrete, equal to 450 miles of sidewalk